Society for the National Heritage of Iran: Goals and achievements

-The goal of the SNH was in a general sense to preserve, protect and promote Iranian patrimony but in a specific sense it focused on three aspects: 1) Establishing a museum and library in Tehran and Ending the prestigious but monopolized French archeology in Iran, 2) proper identification, registration of all artifacts and monuments that were in need of repair or catalog, and 3) preparing and recording a list of all antiques in possession of government or other groups pertaining to ancient Iran's history.
+The goal of the SNH was to preserve, protect, and promote Iranian patrimony.
+More specifically, it focused on three aspects: 1) Establishing a museum and library in Tehran while ending the prestigious but monopolized French archeology in Iran; 2) proper identification, registration of all artifacts and monuments that were in need of repair or catalog; and 3) preparing and recording a list of all antiques in possession of the government or other groups pertaining to Iran's ancient history.
 The group would be instrumental in eliciting the proper funds from the Iranian Parliament in order to achieve the aforementioned goals.

 Architectural Projects

 The group was able to secure enough funds from the Iranian parliament to remodel and build the Tomb of Ferdowsi as well as being critical in its design and its use of the Achaemenid architectural styling.
 The project was started in 1928 and ended in 1934 to coincide with Ferdowsi Millenary Celebration.
 The group also expanded and had close connection to other secular figures at the times including Abdolhossein Teymourtash, and Keikhosrow Shahrokh.
 The official group members and the ancillary associates were critical in the decision making process and in fact often influenced each other.
 Perhaps as impressive as the group's involvement was in creation of the Tomb of Ferdowsi in Tus, Iran, it was an equally critical player in creation of the Tomb of Avicenna (Mausoleum of Avicenna) in Hamedan, Iran in 1944.
-The group was also involved in creation of Saadi Shirazi's mausoleum in Shiraz, Iran, creation of Nadir Shah mausoleum and museum in Mashhad, Iran, creation of the mausoleum of Baba Tahir, in Hamedan, Iran, and creation of tomb of Omar Khayyam in Nishapur, Iran.
-The group was involved in countless culturally-themed architectural endeavors.
-The table at the bottom of this article denotes their most significant contributions.
+The group was also involved in creation of Saadi Shirazi's mausoleum in Shiraz, creation of the Nader Shah mausoleum and museum in Mashhad, the creation of the mausoleum of Baba Tahir in Hamedan, and creation of tomb of Omar Khayyam in Nishapur.
+The group was involved in countless culturally themed architectural endeavors.